milojs/ml-check/README.md

 # ml-check
-An isomorphic, runtime, type checking utility that can be used on the server or in the client.
-It is used in the reactive framework [milojs](https://github.com/milojs/milo)

 [![Build Status](https://travis-ci.org/milojs/ml-check.svg?branch=master)](https://travis-ci.org/milojs/ml-check)
 [![npm version](https://badge.fury.io/js/ml-check.svg)](https://badge.fury.io/js/ml-check)
 [![Test Coverage](https://codeclimate.com/github/milojs/ml-check/badges/coverage.svg)](https://codeclimate.com/github/milojs/ml-check/coverage)

-Check is a module for parameters checking extracted from [Meteor](http://docs.meteor.com/) framework.
+An isomorphic, runtime, type checking utility that can be used on the server or in the client.
+Check was extracted from the [Meteor](http://docs.meteor.com/) framework, and has had some features added and been given full test coverage.

-It allows to both document and to check parameter types in your function making code both readable and stable.
+It is used in the reactive framework [milojs](https://github.com/milojs/milo) It allows to both document and to check parameter types in your function making code both readable and stable.

 ### Usage
 ```